Top 12 Immune Support Strategies to Thrive in Life

 Vitamin D is essential for healthy immune function.
 While the sun is your best friend for boosting vitamin D, chances are you don’t spend enough time outside in the sun to meet your needs.

-Vitamin D-rich foods, including fatty fish, beef liver, and egg yolks offer some support, but not enough to optimize your vitamin D levels.
-To boost your vitamin D levels, I recommend that you take a daily Vitamin D3/K2 supplement for immune support (22).
+Vitamin D-rich foods, including fatty fish, beef liver, and egg yolks offer some support, but not enough to optimize your vitamin D levels (22).
+Pairing vitamin D3 with vitamin K2 helps improve calcium absorption and inflammation control.

 Take Probiotics & Digestive Enzymes